1250326/download-panopto-video/README.md

 ```
 2. Download my script and amend the `video_folder_path` to fit your computer

-# Usage
+# How to Use

 I have tested on Chrome only.

-For each video you would like to download, follow these steps
+For each video you would like to download, follow these steps:
 1. In the Panopto video page, press `F12` to open developer tools
 2. Go to the Network tab, refresh the page, and search `index.m3u8` in search box
 3. Press on `index.m3u8`, go to Headers tab and copy the Request URL